Parks and Places for Everyone

 Urban history and the next generation of art, entertainment, and education converge in Symphony Square.
 Bordered by the calm waters of Waller Creek, a 350-seat open-air amphitheater and three newly renovated buildings form a special setting where community bonds form naturally.
 The complex is host to an astonishingly full calendar of free park events, festivals, and programs that you don’t want to miss, as well as home to Waterloo Greenway Conservancy.
 It’s also available for community and private event rentals.

 1401 Trinity St.

 You’ve never experienced an outdoor performing arts venue quite like this.
-Moody Amphitheater will be a permanent, architecturally stunning icon in downtown Austin — and an opportunity for 5,000 strangers at a time to become soul mates through a singular shared experience.
-Flowing seamlessly into the natural fabric of Waterloo Park, this creative space will be an open invitation for you to be inspired, enlightened, and astounded through music, dance, theater, and so much more.
+Moody Amphitheater is a permanent, architecturally stunning icon in downtown Austin — and an opportunity for 5,000 strangers at a time to become soul mates through a singular shared experience.
+Flowing seamlessly into the natural fabric of Waterloo Park, this creative space is an open invitation for you to be inspired, enlightened, and astounded through music, dance, theater, and so much more.

 Cesar Chavez St. to Lady Bird Lake

 At the Creek Delta, where the mouth of Waller Creek meets Lady Bird Lake, the creek is deeper and more ecologically diverse than anywhere else in the city.
 What better way for you to experience its abundant beauty than with a bird’s-eye view?
 Three lightweight suspension bridges will drape across the newly resplendent delta landscape, creating stunning canopy walks with unrivaled vantage points.
 The bridges, designed to blend effortlessly into the natural environment, also create vital new east-west connections for hiking, biking, and exploring.

 2nd St. to 3rd St., between Sabine St. and I-35